 What is CNN Plus?

-To oversimplify things, CNN Plus is being billed as a "global news, information and lifestyle subscription service."
+To oversimplify things, CNN Plus is billed as a "global news, information and lifestyle subscription service."
 In other words, that sounds like a whole lot of what the broader CNN world does today.
 The same headline on the press release goes on to say that it's a "new experience for CNN superfans, news junkies and fans of quality nonfiction."

-CNN went on in its initial press release to basically reiterate that gist a few times.
-It's not necessarily a repackaged version of what you already can find on CNN, but definitely still in the same vein.
-From the press release: "CNN+ will feature original, live, on demand and interactive programming as a standalone direct-to-consumer service with offerings that are separate and distinct from CNN, CNN International, HLN and CNN en Español linear TV channels."
+From the initial press release: "CNN Plus will feature original, live, on demand and interactive programming as a standalone direct-to-consumer service with offerings that are separate and distinct from CNN, CNN International, HLN and CNN en Español linear TV channels."

-When will CNN Plus premiere?
+When will CNN Plus shut down?

 How much does CNN Plus cost?